Events for Flurry¶

 Yes, in order for Flurry to receive data on these Events, your users have to have a version of the app on their device that contains these Events in the app code.
 Therefore, you will need to resubmit your app to your platform’s app store in order to start seeing data on these Events populate in the Flurry portal.

-There is currently no way to drill down beyond the Top 500 values.
 If you require additional information, one best practice is to create groupings for the Parameter values (e.g. if the values can be individual numbers, for example, create groups such as ‘1-10,’ ‘11-20’ and so on, rather than storing each individual value).